nvarscar/powerup/README.md

 * No scripting experience required - the module is designed around usability and functionality
 * Introduces an option to aggregate source scripts from multiple sources into a single ready-to-deploy file
-* Can detect new/changed files in your source code folder and generate a new build out of them
+* Can detect new/changed files in your source code folder and generate a new deployment build based on those files
+* Introduces optional internal build system: older builds are kept inside the deployment package ensuring smooth and errorless deployments
 * Reliably deploys the scripts in a consistent manner - all the scripts are executed in alphabetical order one build at a time
 * Can be deployed without the module installed in the system - module itself is integrated into the deployment package
-* Introduces optional internal build system: older builds are kept inside the deployment package ensuring smooth and errorless deployments
 * Transactionality of the deployments/migrations: every build can be deployed as a part of a single transaction, rolling back unsuccessful deployments
 * Dynamically change your code based on custom variables - use `#{customVarName}` tokens to define variables inside the scripts or execution parameters
 * Packages are fully compatible with Octopus Deploy deployments: all packages are in essence zip archives with Deploy.ps1 file that initiates deployment